Help Desk Outsourcing Pricing Help:

 If you’re looking for a quick answer to, “What does IT help desk outsourcing cost?” you might be surprised to discover that we don’t have a single answer for you.

-We have six answers.
+We have five answers.

 1. Per Ticket.
 You pay for each ticket your users generate, with pricing based on a monthly commitment and baseline.
 Multiple calls concerning the same ticket count as one ticket.
 This is the most common pricing model.